Be an Outings Leader

 What types of Outings programs are available?

-There are many opportunities to lead outings in the National, Inner City and Local outings programs.
+There are many opportunities to lead outings in the National, Inspiring Connections Outdoors (ICO) and Local outings programs.
 Whether you are just getting started, or want to diversify your outings, you can obtain information about what is available.

 How do I become an Outings Leader?The path to leadership varies somewhat among programs, but is fairly straightforward: